Commonly Used Insulation Materials for Air Conditioning Ducts

-Commonly Used Insulation Materials for Air Conditioning Ducts: Selecting the Right Material for Energy Savings and Reliability
+Selecting the Right Material for Energy Savings and Reliability

 Air ducts in HVAC systems act as "blood vessels," transporting conditioned air.
 The quality of duct insulation directly impacts system efficiency, operational costs, and indoor environmental health and comfort.
+So it is important to choose a suitable material for HVAC insulation.

 1. Fiberglass